lissomliksom/greyp/readme.md

 # Greyp
-Grey Palette for design prototyping
+Grey Palette for design prototyping.

 ## Why
 A small project to practice SCSS and Git.
 Also to save time in my own design process.